-Fair value is determined under the guidance of Accounting Standards Codification ("ASC") 820, Fair Value Measurements and Disclosures ("ASC 820").
+Fair value is determined under the guidance of ASC 820, Fair Value Measurements and Disclosures.
 Management's judgment is used to arrive at the fair value of the Company's RMBS investments, taking into account prices obtained from third-party pricing providers and other applicable market data.
 The third-party pricing providers use pricing models that generally incorporate such factors as coupons, primary and secondary mortgage rates, rate reset periods, issuer, prepayment speeds, credit enhancements and expected life of the security.
 The Company's application of ASC 820 guidance is discussed in further detail in Note 9.

 Investment securities transactions are recorded on the trade date.
-At disposition, the net realized gain or loss is determined on the basis of the cost of the specific investment and is included in earnings.
-RMBS with a fair value of \$63.6 million were sold during the nine-month period ended September 30, 2022 and were settled after period end.
-RMBS with a fair value of \$26.6 million were purchased during the nine-month period ended September 30, 2022 and were settled after period end.
-All RMBS purchased and sold during the year ended December 31, 2021 were settled prior to year-end.
+At disposition, the net realized gain or loss on securities is determined on the basis of the cost of the specific investment and for securities designated as available-for-sale is reclassified out of accumulated other comprehensive income into earnings.
+All RMBS purchased and sold during the three-month period ended March 31, 2023, were settled prior to period-end.
+RMBS with a fair value of \$49.8 million, sold during the year ended December 31, 2022, were settled after year end.
+RMBS with a fair value of \$78.9 million, purchased during the year ended December 31, 2022, were settled after year end.

 Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the RMBS and their contractual terms.
 Premiums and discounts associated with the purchase of the RMBS are amortized and accreted, respectively, into interest income over the projected lives of the securities using the effective interest method.
 The Company's policy for estimating prepayment speeds for calculating the effective yield is to evaluate historical performance, consensus on prepayment speeds, and current market conditions.
 Adjustments are made for actual prepayment activity.
-We recognized interest receivable of approximately \$3.1 million and \$2.3 million at September 30, 2022 and December 31, 2021, respectively.
+We recognized interest receivable of approximately \$4.0 million and \$3.3 million at March 31, 2023 and December 31, 2022, respectively.
 Interest income receivable has been classified within "Receivables and other assets" on the consolidated balance sheets.
 For further discussion of Receivables and other assets, see Note 13.